gyulanemeth/bluefox.email/docs/projects/send-test-email.md

 ---
 title: Send Test Email | bluefox.email documentation
 description: Learn how to send test emails in bluefox.email.
 Test your emails with individual contacts or subscriber lists before sending to your entire audience.
+faqs:
+  - question: "Do test emails count as real sends in BlueFox Email?"
+    answer: "No. Test emails are for preview purposes only.
+They are not counted against your send quota and do not appear in any analytics reports including open rates, click rates, or other statistics."
+  - question: "Can I test an email with real subscriber data and merge tags?"
+    answer: "When sending a test to a subscriber list, the email is sent to real active subscribers on that list and their actual contact data is used to render merge tags.
+You can only select private subscriber lists for test sends, not public ones."
+  - question: "Does the unsubscribe link work in test emails?"
+    answer: "The unsubscribe link only works when you send a test to a subscriber list.
+It does not function when you send a test to an individual email address."
+  - question: "Which email types support the send test email feature?"
+    answer: "You can send test emails for campaigns, triggered emails, and transactional emails.
+The Send Test button is available on the email card for each of these email types."
 head:
   - - meta
     - name: description